 When using FILS public key authentication, it is assumed that both STAs using FILS have either: 1) obtained a public key certificate from a certificate authority (CA) and are capable of verifying each other’s certificate during execution of FILS authentication procedures; or 2) a priori knowledge of, and trust in, an uncertified public key.
 The manner in which trust is obtained in certificates is outside the scope of this standard.
-Trust in uncertified public keys may be obtained using the public key exchange (PKEX) protocol (see Clause 12.7.12 (Authenticated Public Key Exchange)).

 Instruct the editor to remove all FILS modifications to section 9.4.2.119